statistik-aargau/propop/README.md

 The package currently includes three vignettes.
 The first vignette demonstrates [how to download and prepare](https://statistik-aargau.github.io/propop/articles/prepare_data.html) the FSO population data and parameters.
+(Users can of course use their own data and parameters).
 The second vignette illustrates in more detail [how to project](https://statistik-aargau.github.io/propop/articles/run_projections.html) the population development for single and multiple regions.
-The third vignette shows [how to evaluate projections](https://statistik-aargau.github.io/propop/articles/evaluate.html).
+The third vignette shows
+[how to evaluate projections](https://statistik-aargau.github.io/propop/articles/evaluate.html).

 ## Features, limitations, future plans